 countries and underdevelopped countries, in addition most of them do not have the

-capacity in terms of several factors to meet with the standards and requires imposed
+capacity in terms of several factors to meet with the standards and requirements imposed

 build our own‘‘ Direct Fair Trade‘‘.

 We are already trading and commercializing those products, we are already working